johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 one-month premium access for £3.99, which is a good deal.
 By comparison, a single Landranger paper maps costs £8.99.

-The app is designed to mimic the appearance of the paper Ordnance Survey maps.
+The app is mimics the appearance of the paper
+Ordnance Survey maps.
 If you are looking at a wider area, the format follows the Landranger series (where the paper maps show a scale of 1:50K).
 As you zoom in,